Disclosures required under Guernsey Financial Services Commission’s Conduct of Business Rules and other Laws.

 RAW Capital Partners Limited was incorporated in September 2012 and has been licensed by the Guernsey Financial Services Commission under the Protection of Investors Law since January 2013.
 It is licensed for the regulated activities of promotion, subscription, management, dealing and advising for category 1 and 2 investments.

-RAW Wealth Management Limited was incorporated in October 2017 and has been licensed by the Guernsey Financial Services Commission under the Protection of Investors Law since January 2018.
+RAW Wealth Management Limited was incorporated in October 2017 and has been licensed by the Guernsey Financial Services Commission under the Protection of Investors Law since January 2018 and the Fiduciary Law since March 2018.
 It is licensed for the regulated activities of promotion, subscription, management, dealing and advising for category 1 and 2 investments.

 RAW Capital Partners Limited and RAW Wealth Management Limited (Together the “Managers”)